white-label enrollment in your own admin

 | Public profile page | No — shows "verified & online", name not exposed | Yes — /business/{handle} with name, website, address, logo |

-| Profile fields (name/url/tax id/address/logo) | Not applicable | Yes (tax id stays private) |
+| Profile fields (name/url/tax id/address/logo) | Not applicable | Yes (all shown on the public profile, tax/registration id included) |

 | Trust grade | A- | A |